KDOsborne/PictoExtractor/README.md

 # Instructions
+To compile, just run make.
-Just run extractor.exe, select a database file, and create a save file for the data to be stored.
+To use, just run extractor.exe, select a database file, and create a save file for the data to be stored.